Places

 - Winter (November–March) features Christmas markets, thermal spa warmth, and fewer crowds; pack layers for chilly evenings.

-- Hungary hosts numerous festivals (Budapest Wine Festival, Christmas markets); we align dates for desired experiences and manage crowds.
+- Hungary hosts numerous festivals (Budapest Wine Festival, Christmas markets); we align dates with your goals and build plans for crowd management.

 Group Logistics